 Midwifery is an exciting, rewarding career that’s always evolving and changing.
 On this highly practical course, you’ll develop the skills and confidence you need to make a significant contribution to the health of women, babies and families.
-Our course is funded by the NHS, so there are no tuition fees.
+This course is self-funded so you are required to pay tuition fees.

 Modern midwives do much more than assist with birth.
 They work closely with other healthcare professionals to support women throughout pregnancy and childbirth.